Skip to Content

 I do actually own other shirts, in case you were wondering.

-I can see where some of you might think I am being fake when I count my blessing or when I smile.
+I can see where some of you might think I am being fake when I count my blessings or when I smile.
 But I look at this as me practicing what I preach; the rubber has met the road, and I am persevering in my gratefulness habits.

 I understand that this news might come as a bit of a shock to you, particularly to those who have followed me for a long time.
 In a way, I feel almost like I am letting you down.